• Skip to main content

 1. Early Finishers – Since kids work at their own pace, task cards are the perfect solution for your early finishers.
 Store them in a bin labeled “Early Finishers” and tell your kids to pick up a set when they need it.

-4. Morning Work – Project one of the task cards on your white board and have students complete at their desk.
+4. Morning Work – Project one of the task cards on your whiteboard and have students complete it at their desks.
 Make it accessible to your kids by choosing a topic that you have already taught.

 5. Scavenger Hunt – These are super fun for elementary students.
 Choose several task cards to use in your scavenger hunt.
 Number and place them in different parts of your room by taping them on the wall, doors, etc. Next, give your students a recording sheet with the same numbers on a clipboard.
 Kids “hunt” and solve as many cards as they can within a certain time limit.